Skip to main content

 Customizing Retryable Errors

-By default, only the three transient error types are retried.
+By default, all four transient error types are retried (NetworkTimeoutError, RateLimitError, ServiceUnavailableError, and AgentUnavailableError).
+Listing the base SynapTransientError in retryable_errors covers every transient subtype, including any added in future SDK releases.
 You can customize this list, though adding permanent errors is generally not recommended.

 Common Error Handling Patterns